Vanderson7593/elegant-calculator/README.md

-# This is a standart calculator
+# This is a standard calculator

 Run the app hosted in vercel https://elegant-calculator.vercel.app/